gurgeous/httpdisk/README.md

 ## Faraday & httpdisk

 [Faraday](https://lostisland.github.io/faraday/) is a popular Ruby HTTP client.
-Faraday uses a stack of middleware to process each request, similar to the way Rack works with Rails or Sinatra. httpdisk is Faraday middleware - it processes requests to look for cached responses.
+Faraday uses a stack of middleware to process each request, similar to the way Rack works deep inside Rails or Sinatra. httpdisk is Faraday middleware - it processes requests to look for cached responses on disk.

 The simplest possible setup for httpdisk looks like this:

 ```ruby
 Faraday.default_connection = Faraday.new do